 Member States – Maritime National Single Windows

-Member States shall establish a link between MNSWs and the EMSWe CLD and maintain it to ensure that information from the location database is available at national level through the MNSW.
+Member States shall establish a link between MNSWs and the EMSWe CLD and maintain it to ensure that information from the location database is available at national level through the MNSW to facilitate ship reporting by declarants.

 The national coordinator for the EMSWe shall be responsible for the management of the MNSW, which shall include the national coordination of data users as well as ensuring that the necessary national IT infrastructure and the procedures described in this document are established and maintained.

-Member States shall maintain a local copy of the information from the EMSWe CLD and make it available at national level to the users of the maritime National Single Window.
+Member States shall maintain a local copy of the information from the EMSWe CLD and make it available at national level to the users of the maritime National Single Window This document does not specify how the information shall be made available to the declarants at national level.

 The national coordinator for the EMSWe shall develop and maintain the necessary interfaces for automatic transmission of data by electronic means to ensure that the local copy is always synchronized with the EMSWe CLD.